 - Table saw to rip 2x4 lumber (optional)

-Converting a plan doorway into a curved arch is a relatively straightforward project that requires some carpentry and drywall taping skills.
+Converting a plain doorway into a curved arch is a relatively straightforward project that requires some carpentry and drywall taping skills.
 You'll need to frame a curved arch, bend and fasten a strip of drywall to the curved framing, and then install a flexible corner bead.
-None of these steps is difficult, but it's fussy work.
+None of these steps are difficult, but it's fussy work.

 First cut away the drywall inside the opening to expose the framing.
 Don't worry if you break it back a few inches on the walls.
 Next determine the style and size of the arch (half circle, partial circle or ellipse) and make a pattern out of cardboard.
 Tape this up in the opening to make sure it looks OK and leaves enough headroom.

 Use this template to mark out and cut two 1/2-in.-thick plywood arches.
 Next cut a 6-ft.
 2x4 down to 2-1/2 in. wide (or 2 in. narrower than the total wall thickness).Cut one top block and two side blocks and nail them to the door framing.
 Center them so that the 1/2-in. plywood arches will sit flush with the existing framing.
 Now nail the arched plywood into place on both sides.

 Cut short arch blocks and screw them between the plywood arches about every 6 in.
 Cut strips of 1/8-in. hardboard (such as Masonite) and nail them to the arch blocks following the curve of the plywood.
 Use short drywall or underlayment nails.
 The hardboard provides a smooth, solid backer for the drywall and eliminates creases.
 Run it all the way down the sides to the floor.

 Next, fasten the drywall over the face of the arch.
 Let it overhang into the archway and then cut out the curve of the arch with a drywall or keyhole saw.

 Fit Drywall into the Curve